EGNOS Payment LIability Critical applications for Users in Road insurancE

 Recent European studies identified the road sector among the most promising for EGNOS where the generated benefits were extensively proven particularly for the so labelled “liability and payment-critical” applications.
 In such applications, where there is a charging or payment linked to a service contract which depends on the position information, relevant undetected non-availability or large errors can result into significant legal or economic consequences for the final users or the application provider.
 For example, road insurance telematics applications, such as pay-as-you-drive (PAYD) and pay-how-you-drive (PHYD) insurances today widely adopted, are based on the position information measured through a device installed on board of the vehicle (OBU).
 In presently operational insurance telematics solutions, the devices are largely based on the use of satellite navigation (GNSS) technologies integrated with additional sensors such as inertial sensors (gyroscopes and accelerometer) or odometer.

-In EPICURE project, an integrity concept customised to road insurance applications will be developed associated to a new EGNOS service definition for road users, which will maximise the benefits for the users of these applications.
+In EPICURE project, an integrity concept customised to road insurance applications was developed associated to a new EGNOS service definition for road users, which objective was to maximise the benefits for the users of these applications.

-Furthermore, although EPICURE is focused on PAYD and PHYD applications, the possible links with other labelled “payment critical applications” PCA such as road user charging (RUC), and the relevance of present trends of the road market will also be addressed.
+Furthermore, although EPICURE was focused on PAYD and PHYD applications, the possible links with other labelled “payment critical applications” PCA such as road user charging (RUC), and the relevance of present trends of the road market were also addressed.
+This has shown the interest of a possible wider extension to other applications, in order to stimulate GNSS Rx manufacturers which are key decision makers.

 Disclaimer: The project results represent the views of the consortium.
 They do not necessarily represent the views of the European Commission and they do not commit the Commission to implementing the results.